abdullah8a0/abdullah8a0/README.md

 # Hello!👋 I am Abdullah

 I am a computer science and engineering (CSE) and mathematics student at the Massachusetts Institute of Technology (MIT).
-My areas of interest include performace engineering, computer architecture, operating systems, and security.
+My areas of interest include performance engineering, operating systems, computer architecture, and security.

 I have a good grasp of programming languages like freestanding C, C++, Python, Assembly (x86 and RISC-V), and System Verilog, as well as tools like Linux, Git, scikit-learn (sk-learn), PyTorch, and scipy.

-I have relevant work and research experience in the fields of data analysis and computer security, and have contributed to several projects in the past.
-I am also an honorable mention recipient of the International Mathematical Olympiad (IMO) 2020.
-You can reach out to me on:
+I have relevant work and research experience in the fields of performance engineering and operating systems and have contributed to several projects in the past.
+[You can visit my website to get to know me more!](https://itsabdullah.dev)

+You can reach out to me at:

 <p align="center">
   <a href="https://www.linkedin.com/in/abdula1/">